 Check for Fleas and Ticks

 It’s absolutely vital that you check your Yorkie out for fleas and ticks.
-Though it’s always a good idea to go with prevention first, you’re still going to want to check your pet for infestations from time to time.
+Though it’s always a good idea to go with prevention by using a flea collar for dogs first, you’re still going to want to check your pet for infestations from time to time.
 Remember, these pests can make your dog very sick so a thorough check is never a bad idea.

 Take a moment during your grooming process to perform a quick pest check by flipping your dog over and investigating those spots on your pet on which fleas and ticks love to congregate.
 Pay special attention to the spots where your dog’s limbs join his or her body as well as his or her groin, as these are hot spots for fleas.